di-effe/smart-home/README.md

 ### Available Stacks

 - **Essentials**
-  - **Caddy Reverse proxy** - Caddy sports a flexible and powerful HTTP reverse proxy, on-line configuration API, and a robust, production-ready static file server, and serves all sites over HTTPS by default with automagic TLS certificates.
+  - **Caddy Reverse proxy** - Caddy sports a flexible and powerful HTTP reverse proxy, on-line configuration API, and a robust, production-ready static file server, and serves all sites over HTTPS by default with automagic TLS certificates
   - **Portainer CE** - Manage containers via a user-friendly web UI
   - **Homarr** - Fancy dashboard for displaying home services
   - **Gotify** - A simple server for sending and receiving messages
-  - **Watchtower** - A container-based solution for automating Docker container base image updates.
+  - **Watchtower** - A container-based solution for automating Docker container base image updates

 - **Network**
   - **Pi-Hole** - DNS and ad blocker

 - **Backup**
-  - **Duplicati** - Duplicati is a backup client that securely stores encrypted, incremental, compressed remote backups of local files on cloud storage services and remote file servers.
+  - **Duplicati** - Duplicati is a backup client that securely stores encrypted, incremental, compressed remote backups of local files on cloud storage services and remote file servers

 - **HASS**
   - **Home Assistant** - Home Assistant is free and open-source software used for home automation
   - **Mosquitto Broker** - MQTT acts like a messaging service that makes it easier for Home Assistant to send and receive messages from sensors and other devices

+- **Media**
+  - **SABnzbd** - SABnzbd is an Open Source Binary Newsreader written in Python
+  - **Prowlarr** - Prowlarr is an indexer manager/proxy
+  - **Readarr** - Book Manager and Automation

 ## Getting Started